khw413n9/neo-img/README.md

 # neo-img
-A Neovim plugin for viewing images in the terminal (currently only viu is supported).
+A Neovim plugin for viewing images in the terminal (currently only chafa is supported).

 ## Demo
 https://github.com/user-attachments/assets/d784b594-4b4a-406b-94c5-0ebffd820c57